5 Tips for Plastic Surgery Patients (Get Ready Before Surgery)

 Would you like a play-by-play of the procedure?
 Do you want to know what kind of anesthesia will be used?
 Need to know how much time to take off of work for surgery and recovery?
 These and other questions that are important to you should be answered in your initial consultation.
 Take notes on what you’d like to ask before seeing your doctor; don’t be shy — this is the time to share what’s on your mind!

 Double board-certified female plastic surgeon Dr. Sugene Kim is known as both an informative and approachable doctor who takes the time to understand each of her patient’s individual concerns and answers all of their questions.

 Stop Taking Some Medications and Supplements

 Certain medications and supplements thin your blood, which may increase the risk of bleeding during and after surgery.
 They may also interfere with other medications used during and after surgery.
-For these reasons, it is important to stop the use of some medications and supplements for the two weeks prior to and following your procedure.
+For these reasons, it is important to stop the use of some medications and supplements for the 2 weeks before and after your procedure.

 Medications to avoid:

 - Vitamin E (in large doses)

 For a comprehensive list of medications and supplements to avoid, talk to Dr. Kim.